Fonta1n3/FullyNoded/Readme.md

 * [Bitcoin Core](https://bitcoincore.org/en/releases/), recommended v0.20.1
 * [Tor](https://www.torproject.org/download/)
-* An understanding of basic Bitcoin concepts, it greatly helps to have a basic understanding of `bitcoin-cli` commands, what they do and how they work to grasp how the app works under the hood.
-[Learning Bitcoin from the Command Line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line) is an excellent reference.
+* An understanding of basic Bitcoin concepts, you can read this [overview](./Docs/Overview.md).
+It greatly helps to have a basic understanding of `bitcoin-cli` commands, what they do and how they work to grasp how the app works under the hood.
+[Learning Bitcoin from the Command Line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line) is an excellent in depth reference.

 # Getting Setup Proper